 To maximize your odds of seeing the in-path offer show up, use a US-based VPN while searching for a flight on the Air Canada website.

-Furthermore, although US$10,000 in six months is a higher spending threshold, it’s worth keeping in mind that spending US$15,000 on the Chase Aeroplan Card will earn you Aeroplan 25K status through the following year as part of the card’s ongoing benefits.
+That’s because spending $15,000 on the Chase Aeroplan Card will earn you Aeroplan 25K status through the following year as part of the card’s ongoing benefits.

 Aeroplan 25K status earns you 25 eUpgrade credits per year, allowing you to score instant upgrades from economy class to business class on Air Canada flights.

-Furthermore, cardholders who spend US$50,000 within one calendar year will earn a one-time status bump through the following year via the Elite Status Level Up benefit.
-Combined with the US$15,000 spending threshold for Aeroplan 25K, this means that spending US$50,000 earns you at least Aeroplan 35K status year after year.
+Furthermore, cardholders who spend $50,000 within one calendar year will earn a one-time status bump through the following year via the Elite Status Level Up benefit.

 The Chase Aeroplan Card is subject to Chase’s “5/24 rule”, which means that you’re unlikely to be approved if you’ve opened five or more US-issued credit cards over the past 24 months.